Norwalk Child Abuse and Neglect Lawyer

 - Emotional mistreatment

 - Punishment deemed “cruel”

 - Sexual exploitation

-Additionally, in situations where parents or caregivers cannot provide a home for a child or cannot meet a child’s special needs, the law may consider that child “uncared for” under the statute.
+As a knowledgeable Norwalk child abuse attorney could explain, in situations where parents or caregivers cannot provide a home for a child or cannot meet a child’s special needs, the law may consider that child “uncared for” under the statute.